TanStack/router/docs/framework/react/api/router/createRootRouteWithContextFunction.md

 - Optional, **but recommended**.
 - The context type that will be required to be fulfilled when the router is created

-## createRootRouteWithContext options

-- No options are available for this function

 ## createRootRouteWithContext returns

-- A factory function that can be used to create a new [`RootRoute`](../RootRouteClass) instance.
+- A factory function that can be used to create a new [`createRootRoute`](../createRootRouteFunction) instance.
 - It accepts a single argument, the same as the [`createRootRoute`](../createRootRouteFunction) function.

 ## Examples